theAravinthM/QuoteGen/README.md

 # QuoteGen
-QuoteGen - Your daily dose of quotes to kick start your day
+## Your daily dose of quotes to kick start your day